jz-jimmy/Fay-Based-LLM-Agent-with-Quickchart-and-MongoDB-Filesystem-MCP-Servers/README.md

 # Fay-Based-LLM-Agent-with-Quickchart-and-MongoDB-Filesystem-MCP-Servers
 With Fay-Based SDK, I aim to empower digital human like Fay with top-tier reasoning and execution capabilities, which are the core features of an LLM Agent.
 In this project, I further developed two MCP sse servers, namely Quickchart and MongoDB Filesystem.
-Together, they support Fay to perform complicated tasks in trustworthy computational space..
+Together, they support Fay to perform complicated tasks in trustworthy computational space.